-35. Who is usually responsible for keeping the leased premises in good repair?
+36. Who is usually responsible for keeping the leased premises in good repair?

-Under statute, the landlord is responsible for all repairs to the premises.
+The landlord is legally responsible for all repairs to the premises.
 This consists of structural and decorative repairs.

 The parties often agree that the landlord is responsible for structural repairs to the building and the rented premises, and the tenant is generally responsible for all internal repairs.
 In this case, the obligation for decorative repair must depend on the actual state of wear and tear.
 A duty of decorative repair in a strict time frame is prohibited.